johannschopplich/nuxt-api-party/docs/guide/error-handling.md

 # Error Handling

-While the idea of this Nuxt module is to mask your real API (and credentials) by creating a server proxy, `nuxt-api-party` will minimize the hassle of handling errors by passing the following properties to the client:
+While the idea of this Nuxt module is to mask your real API (and credentials) by creating a server proxy, `nuxt-api-party` will minimize the hassle of handling errors by passing through the following properties to the response on the client:

 - Response body
 - HTTP status code